 - The relationship between the complaining party and the alleged harasser.

-To bring an action for sexual harassment, the plaintiff must establish that:
+To support a complaint of sexual harassment, the plaintiff must establish that:

-- A reasonable person in the position of the plaintiff would consider the conduct hostile, abusive or offensive.
+A reasonable person in the position of the plaintiff would consider the conduct complained of to be hostile, abusive or offensive.

-Please note that the plaintiff does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.
+The plaintiff in a sexual harassment case does not necessarily have to be a victim of the harassment in order to file a complaint against workplace sexual harassment.

 If a person feels that he or she is the subject of sexual harassment: